 Food for Education and Child Nutrition in Senegal

-Parents, teachers and government to benefit children, families and entire communities.
+We work with parents, schools, and government agencies to benefit children, families, and entire communities.

-Podor and Dagana departments of the St. Louis region in Senegal.
+We’re working with 270 schools in the Podor and Dagana departments in the St. Louis region of Senegal.

 In Senegal, school attendance rates are low and drop-out rates are high, especially for girls.
-Malnutrition is also high, affecting 26 percent in children under the age of five due to insufficient diets and poor sanitation practices.
-Moreover, rural areas see chronic malnutrition twice as high as urban areas.
-Many children do not receive the nutrition needed at home to help them grow strong and stay attentive in school.
-With these problems intertwined, it is vital to address education, health and nutrition in concert.
+Malnutrition, the result of insufficient diets and poor sanitation practices, affects 26 percent of children under the age of five.
+At home, many children do not receive the nutrition needed to grow strong and stay attentive in school.
+Challenges to nutrition, health, and literacy are intertwined, so it is vital to address them in concert, through community-led and community-based solutions.

-Counterpart has been addressing health and education in Senegal through the Food for Education program since 2001.
-Most recently, our previous program provided 4.5 million meals to 25,000 children in 174 schools throughout the Matam region, dramatically improving school enrollment and retention rates, especially among girls.
-Our current program will expand on these results in the St. Louis region, focusing on improved literacy and health and nutrition.
-The program will work directly with teachers, parents, community members and government to:
+Counterpart has been improving health and education in Senegal through the USDA Food for Education program since 2001.
+Our previous program provided 4.5 million meals to 25,000 children in 174 schools throughout the Matam region, dramatically improving school enrollment and retention rates, especially among girls.
+Our current program is expanding on these results in the St. Louis region, focusing on nutrition, health, and literacy.
+The program works directly with parents, schools, community members, and government agencies to:

 To date, Counterpart and our partners in the St. Louis region have:

 Government of Senegal:

 United States Peace Corps